Q: What is Amazon FSx for NetApp ONTAP?

 Q: Does Amazon FSx for NetApp ONTAP support data compression and deduplication?

 A: Yes, Amazon FSx for NetApp ONTAP supports data compression and deduplication.
 These features reduce the amount of storage capacity that your data consumes, allowing you to consume less storage spaces in SSD, capacity pool, and backups storage.
-You can enable compression and deduplication for data in SSD storage and backups, and you can enable deduplication for data in capacity pool storage.
+You can enable compression and deduplication for data in SSD storage, capacity pool storage, and backups.

 Typical storage savings